gretl-project/hansl-coding/exercises/01/sheet_01.md

 ``` -->

 ## Exercise 5: Formatted Printing I
 Create a script `print_names.inp`.
-Create a string variables and print them in a formatted way.
-Use the `printf` [Click for details](https://gretl.sourceforge.net/gretl-help/cmdref.html#printf) function to format the output:
+Create a string variable and print it in a formatted way.
+Use the [`printf`](https://gretl.sourceforge.net/gretl-help/cmdref.html#printf) function to format the output:

 ```hansl
 string name1 = "Alice"